vuestorefront/vue-storefront/doc/TypeScript Action Plan.md

 ## Desired state

+**Type Script is for internal implementation only.
+Does NOT affect ES users, but should improve TS integration for TS users.**

-**Desired state is that Vue Storefront Core outputs JS libraries, it's written using some TypeScript features, but all the user code (themes, extensions) is still JavaScript.
-No TypeScript experience is required to build Vue Storefront stores.
-This is just for core developers and transparent to the end users.**
+Desired state is that Vue Storefront Core outputs JS libraries, it's written using some TypeScript features, but all the user code (themes, extensions) is still JavaScript.
+No TypeScript experience is required to build Vue Storefront stores. **This is just for core developers and transparent to the end users.**

 Therefore we're refactoring just:
 - core/api